oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 ## Task 3: Create an AI Profile for OCI GenAI

 In the installation, the Terraform script created a couple Select AI profiles.
-Let's create a couple more.
-The code below shows the creation of the default profile.
+Let's create a couple more!

+>**Note:**The code below shows the creation of the default profile.
 We've gone into more detail with specifying attributes for the new profiles.

     ```
     -- GenAI projects